-All of the features described above will work equally well regardless of whether your application is running inside
+All of the features described earlier in this guide work equally well, regardless of whether your application is running inside

-From a development point of view, this is really helpful as you can start your Spring Boot application and debug one
+From a development point of view, this lets you start your Spring Boot application and debug one

-of the modules part of this project.
-It is not required to deploy it in Kubernetes
+of the modules that is part of this project.
+You need not deploy it in Kubernetes,

 as the code of the project relies on the

-Fabric8 Kubernetes Java client which is a fluent DSL able to
+Fabric8 Kubernetes Java client, which is a fluent DSL that can

-http protocol to the REST API of Kubernetes Server.
+http protocol to the REST API of the Kubernetes Server.

-This allows the developer to customize the configuration, to define beans that will be applied when the Spring Boot application is deployed
+This lets you customize the configuration, to define beans that are applied when the Spring Boot application is deployed

-within the Kubernetes platform (e.g. different dev and prod configuration).
+within the Kubernetes platform (for example, different development and production configuration).

 spring-cloud-kubernetes-istio module in the application classpath, a new profile is added to the application,